 Global Economic Thought Leader and Best-Selling Author

-Dambisa Moyo is a marathon-running author and international economist who analyzes the macroeconomy and global affairs.
-She has travelled to more than 75 countries over the last decade, during which time she has developed a unique knowledge base on the political, economic, and financial workings of emerging economies, in particular the BRICs and the frontier economies in Asia, South America, Africa and the Middle East.
+Baroness Moyo of Knightsbridge, Member of the House of Lords, is a marathon-running author and international economist who analyzes the macroeconomy and global affairs.
+She is a co-principal of Versaca Investments – a family office, focused on growth investing globally.
+She has traveled to more than 75 countries over the last decade, during which time she has developed a unique knowledge base on the political, economic, and financial workings of emerging economies, in particular the BRICs and the frontier economies in Asia, South America, Africa and the Middle East.
 Her work examines the interplay between rapidly developing countries, international business, and the global economy, while highlighting the key opportunities for investment.

-Dambisa Moyo serves on the boards of Barclays Bank, Chevron and Barrick Gold.
+Dambisa Moyo serves on the boards of 3M Corporation, Chevron, and Conde Nast, as well as, the Oxford University Endowment investment committee.
 She was an economist at Goldman Sachs, where she worked for nearly a decade, and was a consultant to the World Bank in Washington, D.C.

 Dambisa was named by TIME Magazine as one of the “100 Most Influential People in the World,” and to the World Economic Forum’s Young Global Leaders Forum.
 She is a member of the Atlantic Council, and the Directors Council of the Museum Of Modern Art (MOMA).